Ronald Beckett: Arcady Ensemble

 Arcady Ensemble has released three CD recordings on the Crescendo label: A Baroque Messiah (1999), Welcome Yule!
 (2001), and Ruth (2007).
-Welcome Yule! is a collection of Ronald Beckett’s original holiday season compositions and arrangements which are frequently heard in Arcady’s annually staged concerts entitled There’s a Song in the Air.
-Most of Arcady’s performances are full scale choral-orchestral productions derived from the CDs, including another annual Arcady concert entitled Voices of Summer.
+Welcome Yule! is a collection of Ronald Beckett's original holiday season compositions and arrangements which are frequently heard in Arcady's annually staged concerts entitled There's a Song in the Air.
+Most of Arcady's performances are full scale choral-orchestral productions derived from the CDs, including another annual Arcady concert entitled Voices of Summer.

-Beckett has also arranged and conducted Ruby Productions’ CD entitled Peace on Earth (2000).
-In 2002, Phoenix Records released the CD A Beckett Miscellany – another collection of Beckett’s instrumental music performed by Arcady and The Essex Winds.
+Beckett has also arranged and conducted Ruby Productions' CD entitled Peace on Earth (2000).
+In 2002, Phoenix Records released the CD A Beckett Miscellany – another collection of Beckett's instrumental music performed by Arcady and The Essex Winds.

-Beckett is known for his contributions to historically informed concerts and most recently the directing of numerous Handel’s Messiah productions performed by Arcady Ensemble each year.
+Beckett is known for his contributions to historically informed concerts and most recently the directing of numerous Handel's Messiah productions performed by Arcady Ensemble each year.

 Ruth (opera)

 Ruth is a musical drama in 12 sections running 72 minutes.
 It is based upon the Old Testament book of Ruth.
 Beckett wrote the opera in 1996 in collaboration with librettist Roger Bayley of Brantford, Ontario.
 Since then, Ruth has been performed more than twenty times throughout Ontario.
 It has also been broadcast in Romania and Israel.

-The work incorporates ten soloists and three choruses – a female chorus depicting the women of Moab, a male chorus of Elders, and a youth chorus that appears in the final section and symbolizing the 44 generations from Abraham to Christ.
+The work incorporates ten soloists and three choruses – a female chorus depicting the women of Moab, a male chorus of Elders, and a youth chorus that appears in the final section and symbolizing the 44 generations from Abraham to Jesus.
 The work is scored for string orchestra and keyboard.